The Kofun Period in Japan and East Asia

 - Wa actually exercised its military force around the end of the 4th C and the beginning of the 5th C.

-As the two records contain nothing about the state of affairs in Wa, I think it is necessary to use other means to explore the domestic conditions in the Kofun period.
+- As the two records contain nothing about the state of affairs in Wa, I think it is necessary to use other means to explore the domestic conditions in the Kofun period.

 Things introduced into the Japanese Islands from the Korean Peninsula

-During the Kofun period, various things seem to have been introduced from the Korean Peninsula.
+- During the Kofun period, various things seem to have been introduced from the Korean Peninsula.
 I create a list of them here, based on information I have acquired until now.

 - Rice Cultivation

 - There are various theories about how wet-paddy rice agriculture reached the Japanese Islands.
-A widely accepted archaeological theory suggest that rice growing spread went up north from Hanan in China to the Shandong Peninsula and then to the southern part of the Korean Peninsula, and after that it reach the northern part of Kyushu.
+A widely accepted archaeological theory suggests that rice growing spread went up north from Hanan in China to the Shandong Peninsula and then to the southern part of the Korean Peninsula, and after that it reach the northern part of Kyushu.
 During the Yayoi Period, it spread to the most northern area of the main island.

 - Ironware